hamsame/restaurant-website/README.md

 # restaurant-website

 A restaurant website I have built using create-react-app.
-I used implemented Google Maps Api, react router and JSX styling.
+I implemented Google Maps Api, react router and JSX styling.

 # Lessons Learned
 I had to learn how to use Google Maps Api and react router.